Info: Countertop Water Purifier Urn (Without a Ceramic Candle Filter)

 The ideal table top water filtration system and dispenser for places you may go where there is no running water, and you need to drink the well, lake, or rain barrel water you're not entirely sure about.
-Simply pour the (unheated) water into the BPA-free plastic chamber on top, and gravity does the rest: the water's filtered down through the ceramic filters, ready to be dispensed by the built-in spigot at the bottom within about a minute.
+Simply pour the (unheated) water into the BPA-free plastic chamber on top, and gravity does the rest: the water's filtered down through the ceramic filter, ready to be dispensed by the built-in spigot at the bottom within about a minute.

 Product Notes: